A series of intimate conversations with Bay Area artists in their studios

 “As an artist, it is more important to create a platform that moves us past alliances, and begins a dialogue that informs, questions, and in some cases even satires our divisive issues.
 Without this type of introspection, we are in danger of having apathy rule our senses,” Ewing states.

-Ewing’s work has been exhibited at Euphrat Museum of Art, Cupertino, CA; The Drawing Center, New York, NY; and in San Francisco, CA at Root Division, Jack Fischer Gallery, San Francisco Art Commission Gallery, Nancy Toomey Fine Art, Alter Space Gallery, and Ictus Projects.
-He was an Artist-in-Residence at Recology and the De Young Museum of Fine Arts both in San Francisco.
-Ewing received his BFA in Printmaking from Louisiana State University and his MFA in Printmaking West Virginia University.
+Ewing’s work has been exhibited at National Veteran's Art Museum in Chicago, IL, Euphrat Museum of Art, Cupertino, CA; The Drawing Center, New York, NY; and in San Francisco, CA at Museum of the African Diaspora (MoAD), Root Division, Jack Fischer Gallery, San Francisco Art Commission Gallery, Nancy Toomey Fine Art, Alter Space Gallery, and Ictus Projects among others.
+He has been an Artist-in-Residence at MoAD in San Francisco, CA, Headlands Center for the Arts in Marin, CA (summer 2019), Bemis in Omaha, NE, Recology and the De Young Museum of Fine Arts in San Francisco, CA, as well as Djerassi in Woodside, CA. Ewing received his BFA in Printmaking from Louisiana State University and his MFA in Printmaking from West Virginia University.

 Rodney Ewing in the studio